-Office manager Julie Gilpin and fleet and facilities manager Herbie Blaser – who have amassed more than 45 years’ service between them for the family business – have helped Stiller to gain one of the highest industry-recognised standard safety accreditations.
+Office Manager Julie Gilpin and fleet and facilities manager Herbie Blaser – who has amassed more than 45 years’ service between them for the family business – have helped Stiller to gain one of the highest industry-recognised standard safety accreditations.

 The pair worked with quality standards consultant Billy Naisbett, of Newton Aycliffe-based ISO Systems, over a seven-month period to attain ISO 18001 certification.

 The achievement follows the firm’s longstanding accreditations for ISO 9001, which relates to quality management framework, as well as ISO 14001, for environmental management practises.

 Stiller, which employs 138 people across a huge 20-acre site on Aycliffe Business Park, says it’s another important feather in the cap.

 Managing Director Paul Stiller said: “We’ve wanted to do this for a long time so we’re delighted to have it – it’s a big deal for the company.